matth/fractals/README.md

 Some experiments in fractal geometry:

 * book - Examples from the book "Fractals: Images of Chaos" ported to Processing
+* processing - Other examples written in Processing
 * ruby - Examples written in ruby using opengl bindings

 License